 Roof Tear Off

-- A better upgrade – In this method, new shingles, along with other components are also being replaced, so you will end up having a better version of the whole roofing system, with better quality.
+- A better upgrade – In this method, new shingles, along with the entire roof system are also being replaced, so you will end up having a better version of the whole roofing system, with better quality.

 - Longer lifespan – Since a new set of roofing systems, with better quality will be replaced, you can expect your new roof to last longer.